sematext/docs/docs/agents/mobile.md

   title="Mobile Logs Errors"
 />

-Get an insight by looking into the dedicated Android and iOS reports that include:
+Get insights from dedicated Android and iOS reports that include:

  - mobile operating system logs histogram and their count
  - top severities, version, version codes, and version names